 Many properties in West London grew up in Victorian and Edwardian times, built a generation or two before the way we live now.

-Gentrification in the seventies demanded more open space, more light; a time when and kitchens that came out of hiding.
+Gentrification in the seventies demanded more open space, more light; a time when kitchens came out of hiding.
 Here is an example in Stamford Brook.

 Interior walls were removed to open up the space; the staircase replaced, the pinewood floors pulled up and fitted with oak parquet.
 The electrics rewired to accommodate the lighting and entertainment system.

-The kitchen had a technological makeover; the ground floor extended to welcome in the garden and glass skylights added it admit the sunlight.
-It’s a familiar story except.
+The kitchen had a technological makeover; the ground floor extended to welcome in the garden and glass skylights added extra sunlight into the room.
+It’s a familiar story.

 Old though this building was, it contained some lovely features, principally the iron fireplaces.
 They were kept in working order surrounded by perfectly re-plastered walls.
 The detail defined the excellence of this conversion.